leftydrummer/dinkybot/README.md

 It's designed to add fun and utility(lol yeah right) to the Discord server.<br><br>
 My hope is that it can grow organically to serve the community's needs.
 The sky is the limit!

+Have an idea?
+Put in a [feature suggestion](https://github.com/username/repository/issues/new?template=feature_suggestion.yml)!

 ## Slash Commands

 User initiated commands that make the bot perform actions.
 All users can access by typing "/" followed by the command